 To date, the business donated nearly $36,000 to causes that matter.
 Donations are based on sales and 10% of the company’s profits go to its partners, the majority being environmental and social justice groups.

 Each product ties to a specific cause.
-For example, notebook purchases give to education and soaps go to ocean clean-ups.
+For example, soaps give to ocean clean-ups and candles contribute to specific causes.
 Goods that Matter donates three times a year: spring, summer, and winter.
-Overall, the goal is to create products that are used on a daily basis.
-“We donate to a variety of environmental and social justice groups,” Tippens said.
-“Climate change, protecting wildlife, eliminating plastic, and helping those who are treated unjustly are what I’m most inspired by.”
+According to the company’s creator, Tippy Tippens, it gives to a variety of environmental and social justice groups.
+“Climate change, protecting wildlife, eliminating plastic, and helping those who are treated unjustly are what I’m most inspired by,” she said.

 Inspiration Behind the Movement

-The company’s inspiration came from BirdProject Soap, which helped clean the BP oil spill in 2010.
-Developed by Tippy Tippens, the product’s success motivated her to start Goods that Matter, where she leads the way as chief eternal optimist.
-For Tippens, this dream-come-true tied her passion for design to environmental and social issues.
+The company’s inspiration came from BirdProject Soap, which helped clean the BP oil spill.
+Developed by Tippens in 2010, the product’s success motivated her to start Goods that Matter, where she leads the way as chief eternal optimist.
+For Tippens, this dream-come-true tied her passion for design with environmental and social issues.